The isomorphism problem for large-type Artin groups: Introduction.

-We want to give a little bit of background before stating our other results.
-Let $A_{\Gamma}$ be an Artin group.
-Then every full subgraph $\Gamma'$ of $\Gamma$ corresponds to a subgroup $A_{\Gamma'}$ of $A_{\Gamma}$ whose generating set is $V(\Gamma')$.
+We want to give a little bit of background before going into the strategy.
+Let $A_{\Gamma}$ be any Artin group.
+Then every induced subgraph $\Gamma'$ of $\Gamma$ corresponds to a subgroup of $A_{\Gamma}$ with generating set $V(\Gamma')$.
+A standard result about Artin groups is that the subgroup of $A_{\Gamma}$ generated by $V(\Gamma')$ is isomorphic to the Artin group $A_{\Gamma'}$ (\cite{van1983homotopy}).
 The subgroups obtained this way are called the \textbf{standard parabolic subgroups} of $A_{\Gamma}$, and their conjugates are called the \textbf{parabolic subgroups} of $A_{\Gamma}$.
-A standard result about Artin groups is that the subgroup of $A_{\Gamma}$ generated by $V(\Gamma')$ is isomorphic to the Artin group $A_{\Gamma'}$ (\cite{van1983homotopy}).
-A parabolic subgroup $g \cdot A_{\Gamma'} \cdot g^{-1}$ is called \textbf{spherical} if the Artin group $A_{\Gamma'}$ is spherical, i.e. if the associated Coxeter group $W_{\Gamma'}$ is finite.
+A parabolic subgroup $g A_{\Gamma'} g^{-1}$ is called \textbf{spherical} if the Artin group $A_{\Gamma'}$ is spherical, i.e. if the associated Coxeter group $W_{\Gamma'}$ is finite.
 Spherical Artin (sub)groups are usually easier to understand.
-When the Artin group is large, the spherical Artin subgroups are generated by at most $2$ standard generators of $A_{\Gamma}$.
-Yet, restricting to studying the spherical parabolic subgroups is still very useful, as highlighted by the work of Charney and Davis (\cite{charney1995k}): one can construct from the combinatorics of these subgroups a contractible combinatorial complex $X_{\Gamma}$ known as the \textbf{Deligne complex} (see Definition \ref{DefDeligne}) on which the Artin group acts nicely.
-This complex has become a central tool in the study of Artin groups, and is at the heart of this paper.
-The next result we obtain concerns the automorphisms of large-type Artin groups and is, to the author's knowledge, the only result concerning the automorphisms of all large-type Artin groups.
+An Artin group $A_{\Gamma}$ is called $\pmb{2}$\textbf{-dimensional} if ($\Gamma$ is not discrete and) its spherical Artin subgroups are generated by at most $2$ standard generators of $A_{\Gamma}$.
+It should be noted that every large-type Artin group is $2$-dimensional.
+Studying the spherical parabolic subgroups has turned out to be very useful, as highlighted by the work of Charney and Davis (\cite{charney1995k}): one can construct from the combinatorics of these subgroups a contractible combinatorial complex $X_{\Gamma}$ known as the \textbf{Deligne complex} (see Definition \ref{DefDeligne}) on which the Artin group acts nicely.
+This complex has become a central tool in the study of Artin groups and is at the heart of this paper.